 With a network cable, connect the Ethernet port of your board to the one of your computer.
-If your computer already has a wired connection to the network or does't have any Ethernet port, your instructor will provide you an USB Ethernet adapter.
+If your computer already has a wired connection to the network, your instructor will provide you with a USB Ethernet adapter.
 A new network interface should appear on your Linux system.